Skip to content

 Master Your Business Categories and Attributes

-Selecting the right primary category is crucial—this tells Google exactly what your business does.
-Choose the most specific category that accurately describes your main service.
-A yoga studio should select "Yoga studio" rather than the broader "Fitness centre."
+The right primary category is crucial.
+It tells Google exactly what your business does.
+Pick the most specific category for your main service.
+A yoga studio should choose "Yoga studio" rather than the broader "Fitness centre."

-Secondary categories allow you to capture additional services.
-A café might add "Bakery" and "Wi-Fi spot" as secondary categories to attract different customer searches.
+Secondary categories let you capture extra services.
+A café might add "Bakery" and "Wi-Fi spot" to reach different searches.

-Attributes are equally important but often overlooked.
-These include details like "Women-owned," "LGBTQ+ friendly," "Wheelchair accessible," or "Outdoor seating."
-For post-pandemic considerations, health and safety attributes like "Requires masks" or "Staff wear masks" can influence customer decisions.
+Attributes matter just as much, but people often overlook them.
+They include details like "Women-owned," "LGBTQ+ friendly," "Wheelchair accessible," or "Outdoor seating."
+For post-pandemic considerations, health and safety attributes such as "Requires masks" or "Staff wear masks" can sway customer decisions.

 Optimise Your Photos and Visual Content

-Visual content drives engagement, and Google Business Profiles with photos receive 42% more requests for driving directions and 35% more click-throughs to websites.
+Visual content drives engagement.
+Profiles with photos receive 42% more requests for driving directions and 35% more click-throughs to websites.

-Upload high-quality images across all categories: exterior and interior shots, products or services, team members, and the business in action.
-For restaurants, mouth-watering food photography is essential.
-Fitness centres should showcase their equipment and classes in action.
+Upload high-quality images across every category: exterior and interior shots, products or services, team members, and the business in action.
+Restaurants need mouth-watering food photography.
+Fitness centres should show their equipment and classes in action.
 Retail shops need clear product shots and inviting store displays.

-Maintain a consistent posting schedule with fresh photos.
-Google favours recently updated profiles, so aim to add new images monthly.
-Consider seasonal content—summer terrace photos for restaurants, new equipment arrivals for gyms, or fresh stock displays for retail outlets.
+Keep a steady posting schedule with fresh photos.
+Google favours recently updated profiles, so add new images each month.
+Think seasonal too: summer terrace photos for restaurants, new equipment for gyms, or fresh stock displays for retail outlets.

 Optimise Your Photos and Visual Content

-Fitness centres should showcase their equipment and classes in action
+Fitness centres should show their equipment and classes in action

 Retail shops need clear product shots and inviting store displays